aarnphm/aarnphm.github.io/content/quotes.md

 20 years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbour.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover. -- Mark Twain

 Sometimes, we [care] too much about potential, less on credentials -- Kate

+But no matter the medicinal virtues of being a true friend or sustaining a long close relationship with another, the ultimate touchstone of friendship is not improvement, neither of the self nor of the other, the ultimate touchstone is witness, the privilege of having been seen by someone and the equal privilege of being granted the sight of the essence of another, to have walked with them and to have believed in them, and sometimes just to have accompanied them for however brief a span, on a journey impossible to accomplish alone. —- David Whyte

 ## On bits and bytes.